Replicating Lavender's Greeks¶

 Flip this over: when you run the same comparison on SPX (European, no dividends) in §11, every value matches to < 0.001%.
 That is the distinction in practice.

-Reference CRR implementation
+Reference binomial implementation

 Summary: Inputs and Expected Match¶